airacingtech/semi-supervised-autolabeler/README.md

 An exception occurred: CUDA out of memory.
 Tried to allocate xxx MiB...
 ```

 then reduce the number of threads in the GUI to reduce the amount of instances of the model running on the GPU at once.
+You can also check if other programs are using too much GPU memory and kill them by using the CLI command `nvtop`.
+Note: CVAT with SAM will use a lot of GPU memory.

 ## Credits